kvasilopoulos/exuberdata/README.md

 # exuberdata

-The goal of `exuberdata` is to provide critcal values for the `exuber` package.
+The goal of `exuberdata` is to provide critical values for the `exuber` package.

 ### Datasets